msobanjo/courseware/topics/README.md

 ## netcat [&xrarr;](./netcat)
 netcat (often abbreviated to nc) is a computer networking utility for reading from and writing to network connections using TCP or UDP.
 ## Netstat [&xrarr;](./netstat)
-In computing, netstat (network statistics) is a command-line network utility that displays network connections for Transmission Control Protocol (both incoming and outgoing), routing tables, a number of network interfaces (network interface controller or software-defined network interface), and network protocol statistics.
+In computing, netstat (network statistics) is a command-line network utility that displays network connections for Transmission Control Protocol (both incoming and outgoing), routing tables and network protocol statistics, and uses a number of network interfaces (network interface controller or software-defined network interface).
 ## Networking [&xrarr;](./networking)
 A computer network is a digital telecommunications network which allows nodes to share resources.
 ## Traceroute [&xrarr;](./traceroute)